wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

     image_self
         The photograph of the site owner, which is often seen on portfolio-style websites.
 Default is undefined .
 Keep in mind that it is a path under your ``html_static_path`` instead of you main folder, see :term:`image_logo` for details.

+    sidebar_home_text
+        A short text inserted under the sidebar logo (or the alternative homepage hyperlink if no logo is given).
+Default is undefined.

     sidebar_position
         The position of the sidebar.
 Users can also select: